York Street station (IND Sixth Avenue Line): Station layout

-This underground, deep-level station has two tracks and one narrow island platform.
 Located at the southern end of the Rutgers Street Tunnel, it has round deep-bore walls with matte-finish white brick tiling and purple tile border.
 The station is about 80 ft deep.
 The platform contains six large circular piers supporting the Manhattan Bridge, which contain white-brick tiling.
 The standard I-beam columns are painted blue with alternating ones having black name plates in white lettering.
 The columns are largely 15 ft apart, except at two locations where they are 17.5 ft apart.

 To the north of the station, the Sixth Avenue Line continues via the Rutgers Street Tunnel to Manhattan; to the south, it converges with the IND Eighth Avenue Line and ends north of Jay Street.
 The Sixth Avenue Line tracks continue south as the IND Culver Line.

 Exit

 Northern exit

 The only exit, located at the station's north end, leads to the Rutgers Street tunnel ventilation tower at the intersection of York Street and Jay Street.
 It has a turnstile bank and long passageway and staircase to the platform.